zumikiti/in-60-seconds/README.md

 GitPitch introduces a brand new convention for all *GitHub* users, the **PITCHME.md** convention.
 This new convention automatically turns any **PITCHME.md** file found within a *GitHub* repository into a modern, responsive slideshow deck that is available for sharing and presenting directly from [gitpitch.com](https://gitpitch.com).

-With that context, let's jump straight into the *GitPitch In 60 Seconds* tutorial.
+With that context in mind, let's jump straight into the *GitPitch In 60 Seconds* tutorial.

 ### Tutorial Step 1.
 Fork this Repository